effector/effector/docs/api/effector/Store.md

 ### `thru(fn)`

 Creates a new store.
-This method calls with a provide function that receives Store.
-Other words "escape hatch" for creating compose function, also making chains.
+This method calls a function that receives Store.
+Other words it's an "escape hatch" for creating composed functions, and also making chains.
 For example, you want to make multiple, summary and divide operations.
-You can create these functions and provide them followed by a call `.thru`.
+You can create these functions and use them in `.thru`.

 #### Formulae